Table of Contents

 - Boil it in the morning till water remains half.

 - Filter it.
-Mix sugar in filtrate and make Qiwam (Basic Solution of Particular consistency), triturate it till it becomes white.
+Mix sugar in the filtrate and make Qiwam (Basic Solution of Particular consistency), triturate it till it becomes white.

 Benefits of Khamira Banafsha